dmolz/coinbase-parser/README.md

 3. Move your account statements into the repo's directory and rename the Coinbase account statement to `coinbase.csv` and the Coinbase Pro account statement to `coinbasepro.csv`

+4. Install Python3 if you haven't done so already

+5. Install the requirements with `pip3 install -r requirements.txt`

-4. Run the script with `python3 coinbase_parser.py`
+6. Run the script with `python3 coinbase_parser.py`

 Your portfolio will be stored in `coinbase_portfolio.json`